whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

+*** Colors & Notes & Dictation ***
+  - [📘] See teal book.

 *** Usernames and /p Original Posting ***
-  - [-] Rewrite clean URLs to individual media files on DO spaces using a Cloudflare worker and a call to a Netlify function.
-  - [] List all of a user's paintings on their page.
+  - [-] List all of a user's paintings on their page.
 See `media.js`
     - [] Rewrite `media.js` or use the cloudflare worker to produce a json list if possible.
   - [] `/p` painting feed.
   - [] Update / finalize auth0 login screen.
   + Done
+  - [x] Rewrite clean URLs to individual media files on DO spaces using a Cloudflare worker and a call to a Netlify function.
   - [x] Associate handles with user data somehow...
     - [x] Associate S3 directory with user id and do some handle mapping.
   - [x] Turn the cursor into a spinner when the prompt is locked...